 The day we spent in Mount Usher this year was our most memorable yet.
 My 5 year old, who has been extremely challenging lately, was an angel for the day.
 The sun came out as we arrived and, as the weather had been unpromising, it seemed we had the place to ourselves.
 We had a fabulous picnic, followed by a gorgeous meander that magically took us to spots we’d never been before.
 And the highlight…I got to see the sheer excitement on my first rainbow baby’s face as we told her, in our special place, that we will be welcoming another into our family this autumn.
 In time for Hallowe’en.
 We all agreed – this was the best day ever.
 Until next year…

 Mizuko Kuyo has no direct English translation.
-I would go even further to say, English-language cultures (and many other cultures) have no direct translation in ceremony, emotional comfort and release, and familial acknowledgement of this loss.
+I would go even further to say, English-language cultures (and many other cultures) have no direct translation in ceremony, emotional comfort and release, and community acknowledgement of this loss.

 I don't know why our culture is so bad at this type of loss (we aren't good with loss in general).
 The point of Mizuko Kuyo is to recognize the passing of a "baby before birth."
 One Buddhist Monk notes, it doesn't have to be an official religious ceremony, and anyone can have their own Mizuko Kuyo -- even years after their loss.
 One woman, searching for a way to peace after her miscarriage, asked her husband to participate in Mizuko Kuyo with her.
 She shares: